Kubernetes RBAC: Creating Users, Groups, and Securing Credentials with Vault

 The @ Prefix

 The @ prefix tells Vault to read the file contents rather than treat the value as a literal string.
-Without it, Vault would just store the text darnell.crt instead of the actual certificate data.
+Without it, Vault stores the text darnell.crt instead of the actual certificate data.

 Configuring kubeconfig Without Touching Disk